Database Administration Training Schools

 What Is a Typical Database Administrator Salary?

-According to the Occupational Employment Statistics program, the average annual salary for database administrators was $92,030 as of May 2018.
-Top earners in this field made $138,320 or more.
+According to the Occupational Employment and Wage Statistics program, the median annual salary for database administrators is $96,710, with top earners making $151,400 or more.*

 Train for Technical Success

 Get on track to a more fulfilling future.
 Database administration schools can help bring your IT career goals within reach.
 Exploring the programs listed above is a great way to begin.
 Or get a list of training options in your area by entering your zip code into the following school finder!

 * Unless otherwise noted, salary information is based on May 2021 data from the Occupational Employment and Wage Statistics (OEWS) program.